gjcooper/UoN-MRCourse-2016/slideshow.md

 * Things researchers can do for radiographers.
 ]
 ???
-* Have a clear idea of what you want to achieve with your sequence, but involve the radiographers early in the piece so that you aer working with the capabilities of the scanner.
+* Have a clear idea of what you want to achieve with your sequence, but involve the radiographers early in the piece so that you are working with the capabilities of the scanner.

 * Have participants arrive with plenty of time and if possible backup plans for no-shows.